AvielSkrypnyk/Yahtzee/README.md

 5. Run the game:
     - For Windows:
       ```shell
-      python yathzee.py
+      python yahtzee.py
       ```
     - For Linux or macOS:
       ```shell
-      python3 yathzee.py
+      python3 yahtzee.py
       ```

 ## Contributing
-If you'd like to contribute to Yathzee, please follow these guidelines:
+If you'd like to contribute to yahtzee, please follow these guidelines:
 1. Fork the repository.

 2. Create a new branch: